 Many visitors to the Galapagos Islands explore via multi-day cruises but quite a few of these enchanted isles and their underwater wonders are accessible via less expensive, independently arranged travel.
 You can save heaps by putting together your own Galapagos Islands itinerary.

-This do-it-yourself Galapagos Islands itinerary that is relatively inexpensive where you can see all kinds of Galapagos Islands animals within easy reach of Isla Santa Cruz, Isla San Cristóbal and Isla Isabela.
+This do-it-yourself Galapagos Islands itinerary is relatively inexpensive and allows you to see all kinds of Galapagos Islands animals within easy reach of Isla Santa Cruz, Isla San Cristóbal and Isla Isabela.

-The Galapagos Islands is in Ecuador, which is one of the best countries to visit in South America for wildlife.
+The Galapagos Islands is one of the most famous landmarks in Ecuador, which is one of the best countries to visit in South America for wildlife.
 There are flights from Quito and Guayaquil that service Isla Santa Cruz and Isla San Cristóbal (the easternmost island), with ferry services and comfortable inter-island flights connecting these two islands as well as the Galápagos’ largest island, Isla Isabela.

 Galapagos Islands Itinerary